zelanolab/hfoapp/README.md

-05/01/23.
+05/01/2023.
 Fix bug in HFOAutoDetectorHil.m
           This bug affects the Hilbert Detector that was called by Options -> Automatic HFO detection -> Hilbert Detector (HFOApp), only when "Epoch (s)" was edited.

+03/06/2024.
+An error occurred when select to display events on current channel.
+	The bug was fixed by changing line 2761: if app.ShowEventOnAllChannelButton.Value == 0 && ~ismember( cur_label, app.uidata.current_channel)
+	to
+	if app.ShowEventOnAllChannelButton.Value == 0 && ...
+                    (isempty( app.uidata.current_channel) || ~ismember( cur_label, app.uidata.current_channel( :, 1)))